hyperledger/aries-rfcs/concepts/0011-decorators/README.md

 namespaces are desired, dotted name notation is used, as in `~mynamespace.mydecoratorname`.
 We may elaborate this topic more in the future.

-Decorators are orthogonal to [JSON-LD constructs in A2A messages](https://github.com/hyperledger/indy-hipe/pull/83).
+Decorators are orthogonal to [JSON-LD constructs in DIDComm messages](https://github.com/hyperledger/indy-hipe/pull/83).

 ### Decorator Scope